I11KNOW/Guided_Projects/README.md

 Documentation: Detailed documentation for each project, including setup instructions and usage guidelines.

 # Usage
-Each project directory contains its own README.md file with instructions on how to run the project and any additional setup required.

-Follow the instructions provided in the project README.md to get started with each project.
+Follow the instructions provided in the project READ MY README.md to get started with each project.

 # Contributing
 Contributions to this guided machine learning projects repository are welcome!